cldeluna/creds_in_env/README.md

 Lets look at the problem we are trying to solve:

 - We don't want to expose our credentials in clear text or accidentally include them in a shared repository, particularly one that is public (GitHub - and here I speak from experience).
 - Entering them interactively can be limiting, particularly when you are acting on a variety of devices which may have different credentials.
+Its also annoying.

 In short, what we all already know: